 Autocross is a low-cost grassroots motorsport discipline that allows almost anyone to enjoy the thrill of automotive competition in a safe, controlled, and legal environment.

-An Autoslalom event consists of competitors driving through a ‘race course’ laid out using pylons on a large parking lot or other paved surfaces.
+An Autoslalom event consists of competitors driving through a ‘race course’ laid out using pylons on a large parking lot or other paved surface.
 Because the vehicles race independently of each other, at no time can there be contact with another competitor, thus reducing the risks considerably, and allowing the drivers to concentrate on threshold braking and precision cornering.
 Each run is electronically timed, and the fastest driver in each class is the winner.
 Click here for a great read on what Autocross is.

 Almost any driver can participate in almost any car, no matter how old, the make, the model, or the modifications that have been done to the vehicle.
 As long as the car meets certain safety standards (i.e. not dropping fluids, secured battery, wider than it is tall) autocross has a class for your car.